 In 1973, Oregon made history by becoming the first state in the United States to decriminalize small amounts for personal use.
 However, it remained a crime to possess over an ounce or to sell cannabis.
 In 1998, Oregon approved cannabis use for individuals for certain qualifying medical conditions.
 Medically qualified patients were permitted to possess up to 3 mature cannabis plants or contract someone to grow them on their behalf.

 In 2005, Oregon established the medical card program and permitted patients to reimburse their growers for certain growing expenses.
 The State also increased the allowable limit to 24 ounces of usable cannabis and 6 plants.
 In 2012, Oregon created a medical registry system that permitted medical marijuana dispensaries by state-issued license.

 In 2014, Oregon joined two other states by becoming the third state to legalize the personal use of cannabis under Ballot Measure 91.
 Although it would not be until a few months later for Oregon's recreational marijuana program to fully take effect, under emergency legislation, medical dispensaries were permitted to sell medical cannabis to recreational consumers from October 1, 2015.

 In 2016, the Oregon Liquor Control Commission (OLCC) began issuing licenses to recreational facilities.
 From January 2017, only licensed facilities could sell to the recreational market.
-By 2022, the state agency is now regarded as the Oregon Liquor and Cannabis Commission.
+By 2022, the state agency was renamed as the Oregon Liquor and Cannabis Commission.

 While both medical and recreational cannabis are legal in Oregon, the state places certain restrictions on its use and possession.
 Restrictions on Cannabis in Oregon include: